CACI-International/ergo/ergo/user_guide/src/tutorial/intro.md

 A __script__ is a file conforming to the expected `ergo` syntax, which describes a dependency tree of commands.

-A __command__ is a single logical operation in a script.
-It may involve running an external binary, running a built-in function, scheduling tasks on remote resources, etc.

-__Data__ is the term used for script runtime information; it can take a number of common forms, which will be described later.

-A __future__ is a _lazily-evaluated_ piece of data in the script runtime.
-While the future itself is lazily-evaluted, it has attached metadata such as type information.
+A __value__ is a _lazily-evaluated_ result in the script runtime.
+While the value itself is lazily-evaluted, it has attached metadata such as type information which is immediately available.